LucasDLee/C4-Notes-and-Code/Web D&D/Extra Activities/EA_Preteens.md

   - Else if ``dice`` is even (dice % 2 == 0), print "This is an even number" to the console
   - Else if ``dice`` is a multiple of 5 (dice % 5 == 0), print "You have rolled a multiple of 5"
   - Finally, have the default value print "I cannot understand your dice roll"

+## EA 5: Making a Function

+In this function, we will repeat a certain phrase a given amount of times (e.g. 5 times, 80 times, 12432 times, etc.).
+Make the following: